tauri-apps/tauri-docs/website/docs/usage/identity.md

   --compression, c    Compression type [pngquant|optipng|zopfli]
 ```

-Should you however, need to source your icons from some other location, you can edit this part of the `src-tauri/Cargo.toml` file:
+If you need to source your icons from some other location, you can edit this part of the `src-tauri/Cargo.toml` file:

 ```
 [package.metadata.bundle]